specialized806/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-connection-blockers.md

 - WSS Error Rate (%) = (Number of Failed WebSocket Upgrades / Total WebSocket Upgrade Attempts) x 100 For example, if there are 30 failed WebSocket upgrades out of 600 attempts, the WSS error rate would be:
 - (30 / 600) x 100 = 5%

-Common Causes and Mitigations for High WSS Error Rate
+### Common Causes and Mitigations for High WSS Error Rate

-- Web proxy restrictions: web proxies blocking Websocket upgrades can cause upgrade failures, configure web proxies to allow protocol upgrade to websockets
+- Web proxy restrictions: web proxies blocking websocket upgrades can cause upgrade failures, so configure web proxies to allow protocol upgrade to websockets.
 - Sometimes web proxies might be configured to allow websocket upgrades to specific domains or subdomains.
 In this scenario, you might want to configure the web proxy to allow websockets for subdomains in `*.cloud.microsoft`.

-## Using Connection Blockers Page in Microsoft 365 admin center
+## Using the Connection Blockers Page in the Microsoft 365 admin center

 The new Connection Blockers page in the Microsoft 365 admin center under Network Connectivity is designed to provide administrators with a comprehensive view of connection error rates and WSS error rates.
 This page allows for proactive monitoring and troubleshooting.